 In this increasingly common condition, a person’s blood sugar levels become chronically elevated.
-Up to 90% of adults with type 2 diabetes are overweight or obese, perhaps because excess weight causes cells to become more resistant to a hormone called insulin, which is responsible for ferrying sugar from blood to the cells, where it can be used for energy.
+Up to 90% of adults with type 2 diabetes carry extra weight or have obesity, perhaps because excess weight causes cells to become more resistant to a hormone called insulin, which is responsible for ferrying sugar from blood to muscle and fat cells, where it can be used for energy.
 With insulin resistance, sugar remains in the blood for an inappropriate amount of time, creating inflammation.
 Complications of high blood sugar include heart disease, stroke, kidney disease, amputation, and blindness.

 The psychological impact of obesity may contribute to depression, especially in women.
 In an Australian study, researchers compared the data of more than 48,000 people with depression with data of nearly 300,000 without it.
-They found that individuals who were obese were 45% more likely to develop depression compared with those who had a healthy Body Mass Index.
+They found that individuals who had obesity were 45% more likely to develop depression compared with those who had a healthy Body Mass Index.
 (Body Mass Index is defined as a person’s weight in kilograms divided by the square of their height in meters.)
-The link may be due to genetic variations, the social stigma of being overweight, or other factors.
+The link may be due to genetic variations, the social stigma of carrying extra weight, or other factors.

 Up to a staggering 40% of all cancers are linked to obesity.
 Doctors have found connections between obesity and these cancers: